krishauser/GEMstack/MLops/Backend/README.md

 - **Method:** POST
 - **Parameters:**
   - `file`: The dataset file to upload.
-  - JSON data containing:
-    - `DataName`: Name of the dataset.
-    - `Description`: Description of the dataset.
-- **Returns:** JSON response indicating the success or failure of the upload operation.
+- **Returns:** JSON response indicating the success or failure of the upload operation, the id and file name of the uploaded dataset.

 ### /datasets/uploadBag
 - **Description:** This endpoint allows uploading a ROS bag file.
 The file will be processed to extract and convert data, which is then stored and managed as part of the dataset.
 - **Method:** POST
 - **Parameters:**
   - `file`: The ROS bag file to upload.
-- **Returns:** JSON response including success message and details of datasets created from the uploaded file.
+- **Returns:** JSON response including success message and details(including id and file name) of datasets created from the uploaded bag file.
 Returns an error if the file is not a `.bag` file or if file processing fails.

 # Running the Server
 Execute `python server.py` to run the Flask server.